Skip to main content

 Autograders in Java rely on reading methods and output from the different class files that students use to complete each exercise.
 In general, to create a Java autograder, exercises need to have the solution code already written.
 There are multiple ways to write autograders, but the simplest example relies on students creating a method or function.
 The method is then tested in the main method in the same class file.

-1. Create a New Assignment or choose an assignment that you've already created.
-(Autograders can only be added after an assignment is created)
+1. Click Create New Assignment or choose an assignment that you've already created.
+(Autograders can only be added after an assignment is created - see Creating Autograders to Check Student Code for more information.)

 2. To the far right of the assignment name, click ... > Edit

-3. From the edit menu, click Advanced Settings in the lower left corner.
+3. In the edit window, scroll down and click Custom Autograder Edit in the lower left corner.

-5. Write your code in the Grader.java file to build your Autograder!
-Make sure to save your changes as you go!
+5. Write your code in the Grader.java file to build your Autograder, and make sure to save your changes as you go.

 1. Create a New Assignment or choose an assignment that you've already created.
-(Autograders can only be added after an assignment is created)
+(Autograders can only be added after an assignment is created - see Creating Autograders to Check Student Code for more information.)

-3. From the edit menu, click Advanced Settings in the lower left corner.
+3. In the edit window, scroll down and click Custom Autograder Edit in the lower left corner.

-5. Write your code in the Grader.java file to build your Autograder!
-Make sure to save your changes as you go!
+4. Click the blue Add Custom Autograder button.
+Write your code in the Grader.java file to build your Autograder, and make sure to save your changes as you go.

 Building Your Autograder: